UPDATE: There is now one you can try to make based on Super Mario Bros 3.

 They are perfect for this diorama idea, allowing you to recreate the depth of a video game.
 The diorama is comprised of a background image, some objects/characters extending from the background, and then foreground elements pressed against the glass.

-For this Super Metroid example, the sky and horizon background is on the back of the frame, Samus and her spaceship are planted in the middle space (mounted to the background), and the foreground (ground and HUD) are pressed against the glass.
+For this Super Metroid example, the sky and horizon background is on the back of the frame, Samus and her spaceship are floating in the middle (mounted to the background), and lastly the foreground (ground and HUD) are placed against the glass.

 There would be a papercraft approach to this project, as you are cutting out individual objects.
 You’ll also need to create paper mounts to suspend characters and objects in air.